All Physicians’ Forms

 QA/PI (Quality Assessment/Performance Improvement)

 A critical component of patient care oversight is facility-wide quality assessment and performance improvement (QA/PI).
 QA/PI is separate from the individual medical staff member’s responsibility under the Conditions for Coverage, which centers on completing individual patient assessments and plans of care, meeting treatment goals and more extensive attention to unstable patients.
 QA/PI, in contrast, is a process supervised by the facility’s medical director and interdisciplinary team to evaluate and improve overall facility performance and quality of care.
-Data on current professionally-accepted clinical practice standards must be used to track health outcomes, and the program must allow for identification, prevention and reduction of medical errors, mortality, and morbidities.
-Refer to the Measures Assessment Tool (MAT) which lists expected outcomes based on these standards and CMS Clinical Performance Measures (CPMs).
-(V626)
+Data on current professionally-accepted clinical practice

 Although the medical director and the interdisciplinary team execute the QA/PI program, you are involved through the daily care of your patient.
 From this standpoint, you participate in efforts to improve the quality of medical care to your patients.
 These efforts must be reflected both in documentation of the QA/PI program and in the medical records of individual patients.
 Examples include the development of the patient’s plan of care and addressing poor patient outcomes with a change in the plan of care.
-(V763)
+Evidence of understanding and agreement of your responsibilities relating to QA/PI may be documented in your credential files

 Face-to-Face Encounters and Office Visits

-A significant component of the Conditions for Coverage is documentation of face-to-face visits with your patients.
-The patient’s physician, practice partner, ARNP or PA must see the patient each month at the office or dialysis facility.
-They then must document that encounter (or specify the reason the visit did not occur) for both in-center and home dialysis patients.
-Any of these practitioners (MD, ARNP or PA) must also see and document having seen the patient during dialysis at the facility once quarterly.
-V560 Visits, whether in office or unit, are to be documented in an area of cyberREN designed for this purpose.
+A significant component of the Conditions for Coverage is documentation of face-to- face visits with your patients.
+The patient’s physician, practice partner, ARNP or PA must see the patient at least once a month at the office or dialysis facility.
+They then must document that encounter (or specify the reason the visit did not occur) for both in- center and home dialysis patients.
+Any of these practitioners (MD, ARNP or PA) must also see and document having seen in-center hemodialysis patients during dialysis at the facility once quarterly.
+Visits, whether in office or unit, are to be documented in an area of in the EMR designed for this purpose.
+Please “cc” your dictated office visits, discharge summaries and medical correspondence to Northwest Kidney Centers Medical Records, 12901 20th Ave S, SeaTac, WA 98168, or via fax: 206- 901-8725 rather than directly to the unit, and they will be scanned into the EMR Unit staff can print it from the EMR.

 Comprehensive Assessment and Plan of Care